Mike0186/twelvebenscc/README.md

 - Finally a cycling blog with "how to" video tutorials.
 These could range from how to find the perfect bike, how to pick the correct size bike.

 # Testing
-- This site has been tested on the follwoing browsers; Chrome, Firefox
+- This site has been tested on the follwoing browsers; Chrome, Firefox and Micrsoft Edge.

 - Through the various test I can confirm theat the dite is responsive and looks good on all screen sizes.